ankur-gupta/ankur-gupta.github.io/_posts/2014-09-21-try-out-the-fish-shell.md

     set -g -x PATH ~/bin $PATH
     ```

-    Fish and bash are so different that you would probably need fish-equivalents of some utilites that you've been using in bash.
-Such an example is [bashmarks](https://github.com/huyng/bashmarks).
-You will need to install the fish-equivalent [fishmarks](https://github.com/techwizrd/fishmarks).
+    Fish and bash are different enough that you may not be able to use some bash designed utilities directly.
+Instead, you would probably need fish-equivalents of those utilites.
+One such an example is the [bashmarks](https://github.com/huyng/bashmarks) utility which helps you jump between folders in bash.
+With fish, you can install the fish-equivalent, [fishmarks](https://github.com/techwizrd/fishmarks) instead.

 2. **Colorful, underlined prompt and smarter completions**

     The most prominent feature of fish is the colorful, underlined prompt which provides more visual feedback than bash.
-For example, if a folder is present, you see the entire name of the folder even before you press a `Tab`key.
-The letters you have typed appear as <span style="color:cyan">_cyan_</span> colored and underlined and the rest of the folder name appears in <span style="color:grey">_grey_</span>.
+For example, if a folder is present, you see the entire name of the folder even before you press a `Tab` key.
+The already typed letters appear as underlined, <span style="color:cyan;text-decoration:underline">cyan</span> colored and the rest of the untyped letters appear in <span style="color:grey">grey</span>.

     ![Fish helps you find existent folders](/assets/fish-underlined-commands.png)

-    Another cool feature is that you can press the `Forward` arrow key completes the shown current completion.
-This is different than what the `Tab` key does.
-You might need to experience this for yourself to understand it.

-    If the letters you've typed do not correspond to any matching completion, you see the letters in <span style="color:red">_red_</span>.
+    If the letters you've typed do not correspond to any matching completion, you see the letters in <span style="color:red">red</span>.
 Again, all of this happens before you press the `Tab` key.

     ![Fish tells you when there is no matching completion](/assets/fish-error-red.png)

     You can find more examples [here](http://fishshell.com/assets/img/screenshots/autosuggestion.png) and [here](http://fishshell.com/assets/img/screenshots/colors.png).

+    Another cool feature is _&#8594;-key completion_ in which pressing the &#8594; arrow key completes the current completion.
+This completion is different than bash's `Tab`-completion, which does not perform completion when the completion is non-unique.
+    Bash's `Tab`-completion instead provides the user with all possible completions.
+The user, then, has to type enough letters to make the completion unique.
+Fish's &#8594;-key completion works even when completion is non-unique.
+I recommend you try it out to see how good it feels.

+    Further, fish's `Tab`-completion is different than bash's.
+Fish's `Tab`-completion shows all possible completions like bash, but it goes a step further.
+Repeatedly pressing the `Tab` key cycles through all the possible completions, thus eliminating the need to type in more characters.

-    Another important completion which I found lacking in bash was the _switches_.
+    Another important completion in fish is the _switch-completion_, which is absent in bash.
+Fish's auto-completion looks through the switches of a command and completes them for you.
 For example, in bash, typing `tree --` and pressing `Tab` will not yield any results.

-With fish, you don't even have to press `Tab` to see the completions
+    ```bash
+    # bash does not provide switch-completion
+    tree --
+    ```

+     With fish, switches are completed just like the files and folders without even pressing the `Tab` key.

     ![Fish switch completion](/assets/fish-switch-completion.png)